A Rainbow of Lego Love

 I don’t know about you, but in our house, with three kids receiving Lego sets on at least two occasions a year, the little Legos have gotten out of hand.
 I have struggled with a system to keep the tiny pieces from becoming little landmines all over the house, and finally hit upon something that seems to be working.

 I got fed up before our big move and tried several approaches even when only my oldest child loved Lego.
 I gave him a large shallow bin to put all his Lego creations in.
 We ended up with a giant mess of Lego bits and we could never find the right piece.
-I bought a Swoop Bag to contain the mess, but still allow him to spread out the pieces for searching.
+I bought a Swoop Bag on Amazon to contain the mess, but still allow him to spread out the pieces for searching.
 It still hangs unused on a hook.
-Finally, I bought some stacking paper-sized bins, and sorted the worst offenders into those containers, and stuck the rest of the Lego into tiny wooden drawers.
+Finally, I bought some stacking paper-sized bins from The Container Store, and sorted the worst offenders into those containers, and stuck the rest of the Lego into tiny wooden drawers.
 We lived with this approach, even though it did not contain all the pieces that kept entering our lives and multiplying rapidly.
 Then we moved.

 After the spreading out and consolidating stuff in our new home, I put the art supplies into one set of rainbow drawers.
 Then I took the color organization system one step further.
-I devoted the now empty set of nine shallow rainbow drawers to Lego storage.
+I devoted the now empty set of nine shallow rainbow drawers from The Container Store to Lego storage.

 I still keep the bin for Lego creations.
 My kids toss their constructions in there for easy clean up.
 Over time, the pieces fall off and vehicles get raided for parts.
 Then I take the bin and have a field day sorting.